oam-dev/rudr/docs/how-to/migrating.md

     - A `Deployment` or `ReplicaSet` can be converted to one of `SingletonService`, `ReplicableService`, `SingletonWorker`, or `ReplicableWorker` depending on its runtime requirements
     - A `Job` can be converted to one of `SingletonTask` or `ReplicableTask`
     - A `Pod` can be converted to `SingletonService` or `SingletonWorker`
-    - At this time, `StatefulSets` and `DaemonSets` do not have Hydra equivalents.
+    - At this time, `StatefulSets` and `DaemonSets` do not have Open Application Model equivalents.
     - Expose parameters.
 For example, if your container image takes `FOO` as an environment variable, you may expose a parameter that allows an operator to set `FOO`'s value.
 2. Create an `ApplicationConfiguration` YAML file
 3. Compose your application by listing which Components (defined above) should be instantiated as part of your application.